skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 - [ ] Update results and discussion to account for new results
 - [ ] Update all numbers with re-run
 - [ ] Update vocabulary to ensure we're consistent with prescribed, dispensed, refilled, etc.
+- [ ] discuss/emphasize role of children with chronic conditions in overall antibiotic prescribing trends in the Discussion
 - [ ] tighten discussion of links with other studies, maybe remove bit about LMICs.
 - [ ] shorten first 2-3 paragraphs to 1-2 paragraphs?
 - [ ] Consider rewording the statement that "little is known about the extent and variation of antibiotic consumption in this group."
 Although I agree that this study addresses a gap, a lot is already known about antibiotic prescribing for this group.
 More specific language about the gap addressed could be helpful.